almereyda/awesome-starred/README.md

 - [boennemann/zentodone](https://github.com/boennemann/zentodone) - :zap: A to-do app based on Leo Babauta's ultimate simple productivity system Zen To Done.
 - [hybrid-publishing-lab/hybrid-lecture-player](https://github.com/hybrid-publishing-lab/hybrid-lecture-player) - Release v1.0 from the Hybrid Publishing Lab, Leuphana University of Lüneburg Innovation Incubator, financed by the European Regional Development Fund and co-funded by the German federal state of Lower Saxony.
 The Hybrid Lecture Player is a platform that allows you to turn your lecture documentation into a multi-format publication, with a toolkit with features such as subtitle transcription, transcription in prose form, translations, and embedded lecture material such as images, audio and visual files.
 Everything is synched and information can be accessed via multiple channels, through custom tables of contents and sections.
 - [alxschwarz/simple-a](https://github.com/alxschwarz/simple-a) - Minimalistic Hugo theme
-- [w3c/sdw](https://github.com/w3c/sdw) - Repository for the Spatial Data on the Web Interest Group
+- [w3c/sdw](https://github.com/w3c/sdw) - Repository for the Spatial Data on the Web Working Group
 - [hybrid-publishing-lab/hybrid-publishing-research](https://github.com/hybrid-publishing-lab/hybrid-publishing-research) - Release v0.0.1 from the Hybrid Publishing Lab, Leuphana University of Lüneburg Innovation Incubator, financed by the European Regional Development Fund and co-funded by the German federal state of Lower Saxony.
 This repository is the document collection of the consortium.io.
 It’s compiled in a redistributable way.
 We’re hosting this on https://research.consortium.io.
 If you just wish to download the documents, then find the files in the folder dist/docs.
 - [atiberghien/makerscience](https://github.com/atiberghien/makerscience) - Front-end of the Science Animation MakerScience website
 - [tmcw-up-for-adoption/lonlat](https://github.com/tmcw-up-for-adoption/lonlat) - a single-page website that explains the difference between lat/lon and lon/lat